AnthonyHoudaille/AnthonyHoudaille.github.io/_pages/about.md

 I recently graduated from ENSEA, a French Engineering School specialized in Electronics.
 I’m currently studying in the first French Big Data’s Post Master Degree, which is dispensed by TELECOM PARISTECH.

+I am looking for a 6 months International INTERNSHIP (North America, Nordic countries, UK).
+I will be available in July 2019.

 My interest in Data Science is growing a little more every day and I would be very happy if I could spread my enthusiasm by scrawling my projects.

 You will find here content related to my fields of interest :